agnesoft/agdb/README.md

 - No query language, queries are written in the same language as the application.
 - Performance without limits, constant time lookups and traversals regardless of data size.
-- Simple to build, run & scale.
+- Simple to build, use & scale.

 Technical features: